 If there are any questions about your professional degree, you may be required to obtain an Education Evaluation Services for Architects (EESA) assessment from the National Architectural Accrediting Board (NAAB) to evaluate your education in relation to the NCARB Education Standard.
 You will be notified if you are required to obtain the EESA assessment.

 BEFA Eligibility Verification – Please refer to the BEFA Eligibility Verification Form (Form 262) and the BEFA Credential Verification Form (Form 263) for detailed eligibility requirements and information and documents required for NCARB to determine if you are eligible.
-For questions related to the BEFA Program, please contact the Internship + Education Directorate at BEFA@ncarb.org.
+For questions related to the BEFA Program, please contact the Experience + Education Directorate at BEFA@ncarb.org.

 NCARB Record – Applicants are required to establish and maintain an active NCARB Record after NCARB confirms eligibility for the BEFA Program.
 Applicants who currently hold an NCARB Record should confirm that their Record is active.
 For information on fees associated with an NCARB Record, click here.
 Contact NCARB for more information. [more]